 Kansas makes a grainy square around us.
 In the passenger seat, Robert faces the winter fields mounding along the highway like a sad brown sea.
 I sense him feeling his way toward the sun.
 Sometimes he’s this to me, a plant on a sill; other times he’s my husband again.

-In American A, B, C, D, a four-part book project, contemporary photographers respond to a collection of found American photographs dating from the first half of the 20th Century.
+A contribution to American A, B, C, D, a four-book anthology of works from international artists and writers.
+In American C, photographers and writers respond to a collection of found American photographs dating from the first half of the 20th Century.
 Edited and compiled by Paripé Books, an independent publisher based in Spain and Argentina.
 November 2017.